Terra di Otranto: Suppression of the province

 After the unification of Italy, the Terra d'Otranto was renamed the Province of Lecce.
 The four districts where his territory was divided into districts remained unchanged and became the Kingdom of Italy.

 During the twentieth century, the historical territory of the province will be dismembered with the creation in 1923, the Province of the Ionian and in 1927, the Province of Brindisi (which were common two aggregates, Fasano, Cisternino, formerly belonging to Bari).

 Arms

-The coat of arms depicts a dolphin darting in the mouth that has the crescent symbol of the Turks.
+The coat of arms depicts a dolphin with a crescent symbol of the Turks in its mouth.

-The crescent was inserted after the expulsion of Muslims at the hands of Alfonso of Aragon, son of King Ferdinand I of Naples took place in 1481, a year after the fall into enemy hands.
+The crescent was inserted after the end of the Ottoman invasion of Otranto (1480–1481), when Alfonso of Aragon, son of King Ferdinand I of Naples, retook the city and the nearby areas on 10 September 1481.